OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

 <a id="3"></a>
 ## Step 3: Create an instance
 Instances are Virtual Machines, aka VM's.
-Let's begin creating a single instance by clicking Launch Instance under the 'Instances' tab.
-This will launch an instance creation wizard where we will need to provide some additional information before an instance can be created.
+Let's begin creating one by clicking 'Launch Instance' under the 'Instances' tab.
+This will launch a wizard where we will need to provide some additional information before it can be created.

 Provide a useful name to identify the instance by.
 Leave the count at 1.
 If we wanted more instances like the one we are creating we could put the number desired here and your instances would be named dynamically.
 Example, if you instance name was 'my-first-instance' and the count was 3, you would have 3 instances with names 'my-first-instance-1, my-first-instance-2, my-first-instance-3'.